Today’s episode is meant to help you figure out how to write your medical school personal statement.

 - All the organizing and editing comes later.

 How many drafts should I go through?

 How many editors do you need to look at your personal statement?

-- As many as you can get, those who know you and don’t.
+- Get as many editors as you can, those who know you and don’t.